 Before you start your job search, you’ll need to make sure you have the right gear in place to help you do it right!

 Sure, you need a resume, but there’s so much more.

 Think about all the people you’ll be meeting with and all the email messages you’ll send.
-I want your search to be successful and productive from the start, so here are the essentials you need.
+You’ll need the right tools for job hunting and I want your search to be successful and productive from the start, so here are the essentials you need.

 1. Email Signature

-Your email signature is possibly one of the most important branding tools you’re not taking advantage of.
+Your email signature is an important branding tool you’re not taking advantage of.
 It’s your chance to let everyone know what your expertise is, how to contact you and where to learn more about you online.
 Employees are often required to add the company logo, tagline and contact information to email signatures.
 As job seekers, an email signature is a subtle way to remind people what you do.

 2. Active and Robust LinkedIn Presence